 Although he played seven seasons in Vancouver, Jovanovski eventually became a free agent and went to the Phoenix Coyotes where he played five seasons before returning to the Panthers to finish his career.

-When it came to choosing the third best Canucks defenseman of all time, I debated between Edler and Kevin Bieksa.
+When it came to choosing the third-best Canucks defenseman of all time, I debated between Edler and Kevin Bieksa.
 I simply couldn’t choose between the two.
 Both were strong players for the Canucks, and both became valuable Vancouver community members because they both gave back to the city in which they played.
 They were two of the good guys, both on and off the ice.

-I sometimes don’t think Canucks fans realize how good a defenseman Edler is.
+I sometimes don’t think Canucks fans realize how good a defenseman Alex Edler is.
 He’s one of those guys who does his job so well that he sort of disappears during the game.
 He’s there, but you often don’t notice him.

 Edler is calm and unassuming on the ice and off.
 Every once in a while, he makes a mistake or looks bad.
 However, as I noted with

 As the story goes, former Canucks forward, and later scout, Thomas Gradin uncovered Edler at 18 years old playing in a low-level, semi-pro beer league in northern Sweden.
-From that humble start, Edler’s eventual choice during the third round of the 2004 NHL draft was one of the best picks in Canucks history.
+From that humble start, Edler’s eventual choice during the third round of the 2004 NHL Draft was one of the best picks in Canucks history.

-Now 33 years old, Edler has
+Now 36 years old, Edler

 Unlike Edler, who almost immediately jumped into the Canucks lineup, Bieksa spent almost 10 seasons in the minors before he played his first game with the Canucks.
 However, he soon made a huge impact on the team.
 He was a top-two defenseman who played both ends of the ice and wasn’t afraid to mix it up physically if the situation called for it.